PRITHIVSAKTHIUR/StableDiffusion/README.md

 ℹ️Generated Result in Huggingface Spaces:

-## 🔮The Sample Prompt1 Give to the AI Model for Generation :
+## 🔮The Sample Prompt 1 Give to the AI Model for Generation :

 ![alt text](assets/sdxl.png)

-## 🔮The Sample Prompt2 Give to the AI Model for Generation :
+## 🔮The Sample Prompt 2 Give to the AI Model for Generation :

 ![alt text](assets/sdxl2.png)

-## HD Generated Image Based on the prompt given:
+## Generated Image Based on the prompt given:
 Prompt 1

     Fashion shoot, Jacquemus and moncler collaboration: light pink translucent fur sneakers, hyper-realistic, detailed 8k, realistic.